 The Europeans referred to thin dressings as Kuri and after the Portuguese discovered and colonised India they starting to spread the curry word.
 There is even a 17th Century Portuguese cookbook features a Kuri dish.

 The curry itself was also going through a bit of a transition in India as well.
-The Portuguese had made there way to South India, Goa and Pondicherry and with them they have brought the wonderful chilli pepper.
+The Portuguese had made their way to South India, Goa and Pondicherry and with them they have brought the wonderful chilli pepper.
 When it arrived in India from South America and Mexico these chillies flourished in climate.
 So the Indians themselves where beginning to spice up their curry or Kari with these lovely new plants.

 Curry comes to Britain

 It was however the British and the birth of the East India Company that started to export the aromatic spices of the East to the rest of the world on mass.
 They set up ports is key areas in India which were the essential for transporting not just spices but cotton, silk, tea, salt and opium.
-The East India Company became so powerful that it was responsible for half of the worlds trade in basic commodities.
+The East India Company became so powerful that it was responsible for half of the world's trade in basic commodities.
 It was run buy aristocrats and very wealthy merchants.
 Eventually it began to gain administrative control of huge areas of India and there are accounts of horrific treatment of the local people.
 Eventually there was a huge revolt against the company by the local people which led to Queen Victoria abolishing the company and taking control.
 This was the start of the British Raj.

 By this point the British had lived and worked in India for many years some had absorbed the culinary delights of the land and where taking them back to Britain.
 Over time Indian Curry was rapidly being adopted in Britain and in 1747 Hannah Glasse published the first curry recipe.
 Admittedly this was more of a chicken or, back then, a rabbit stew with a little rice being cooked in the stew rather then a stew served with rice.